sjfoz1019/307backend/README.md

     - *name*
     - *active*
     - *dateCreated*
-    - *ads* List of ads associated with this campaign
+    - ~~*ads* List of ads associated with this campaign~~
 #### PUT
-    Updates campaign with fields recieved in body.
+    Updates campaign with fields received in request body.
 Required fields same as POST /campaigns.
 #### DELETE
     Deletes the campaign with the specified id.
     *TODO: What happens to the ads?*